-Own Funds At 31 Dec 2019 £m At 31 Dec 2018 £m 42 Qualifying T2 deductions that exceed the T2 capital of the institution (negative amount) - 43 Total regulatory adjustments to Additional Tier 1 (AT1) capital - - 44 Additional Tier 1 (AT1) capital 464 307 45 Tier 1 capital (T1 = CET1 + AT1) 1,894 1,421 Tier 2 2 (T2) capital: instruments and provisions 46 Capital instruments and the related share premium accounts 305 314 47 Amount of qualifying items referred to in Article 484 (5) and the related share premium accounts subject to phase out from T2 - - Public sector capital injections grandfathered until 1 January 2018 - - 48 Qualifying own funds instruments included in consolidated T2 capital (including minority interest and AT1 instruments not included in rows 5 or 34) issued by subsidiaries and held by third party - - 49 of which: instruments issued by subsidiaries subject to phase-out - 50 Credit risk adjustments 51 Tier 2 (T2) capital before regulatory adjustment 305 314 The Z (12) capital poloto regulatory adjustment Tier 2 ?
-(T2) capital: regulatory adjustments 52 Direct and indirect holdings by an institution of own T2 instruments and subordinated loans (negative amount) - - 53 Holdings of the T2 instruments and subordinated loans of financial sector 33 entities where those entities have reciprocal cross holdings with the - institutions designed to inflate artificially the own funds of the institution (negative amount) 54 Direct, indirect and synthetic holdings of the T2 instruments and subordinated loans of financial sector entities where the institution does not have a significant investment in those entities (amount above 10 % threshold and net of eligible short positions) (negative amount) 54a Of which new holdings not subject to transitional arrangements - - 54b Of which holdings existing before 1 January 2013 and subject to transitional - - arrangements 55 Direct, indirect and synthetic holdings of the T2 instruments and - - subordinated loans of financial sector entities where the institution has a significant investment in those entities (net of eligible short positions) (negative amounts) 56 Regulatory adjustments applied to tier 2 in respect of amounts subject to - - pre-CRR treatment and transitional treatments subject to phase out as prescribed in Regulation (EU) No 575/2013 (i.e. CRR residual amounts) 56a Residual amounts deducted from Tier 2 capital with regard to deduction - - from Common Equity Tier 1 capital during the transitional period pursuant to article 472 of Regulation (EU) No 575/2013 56b Residual amounts deducted from Tier 2 capital with regard to deduction - - from Additional Tier 1 capital during the transitional period pursuant to article 475 of Regulation (EU) No 575/2013 56c Amounts to be deducted from or added to Tier 2 capital with regard to additional filters and deductions required pre- CRR - - 57 Total regulatory adjustments to Tier 2 (T2) capital - - 58 Tier 2 (T2) capital 305 314 59 Total capital (TC = T1 + T2) 2,199 1,735 59a Risk weighted assets in respect of amounts subject to pre-CRR treatment and transitional treatments subject to phase out as prescribed in Regulation (EU) No 575/2013 (i.e. CRR residual amount) - - Of which: items not deducted from CET1 (Regulation (EU) No 575/2013 residual amounts) (items to be detailed line by line, e.g. Deferred tax assets that rely on future profitability net of related tax liability, indirect holdings of own CET1, etc.) - -
+Own I Funds At 31 Dec 2020 £m At 31 Dec 2019 £m 42 Qualifying T2 deductions that exceed the T2 capital of the institution (negative amount) - - 43 Total regulatory adjustments to Additional Tier 1 (AT1) capital 44 Additional Tier 1 (AT1) capital 464 464 45 Tier 1 capital (T1 = CET1 + AT1) 1,965 1,894 -10 Tier i capital (TT = OETT T/TT) 1,300 1,004 Tier 2 46 (T2) capital: instruments and provisions Capital instruments and the related share premium accounts 312 305 · 312 303 47 Amount of qualifying items referred to in Article 484 (5) and the related - - share premium accounts subject to phase out from T2 Public sector capital injections grandfathered until 1 January 2018 - - 48 Qualifying own funds instruments included in consolidated T2 capital - - (including minority interest and AT1 instruments not included in rows 5 or 34) issued by subsidiaries and held by third party 49 of which: instruments issued by subsidiaries subject to phase-out - - 50 Credit risk adjustments - - 51 Tier 2 (T2) capital before regulatory adjustment 312 305 Tier 2 (T2) capital: regulatory adjustments 52 Direct and indirect holdings by an institution of own T2 instruments and - - - subordinated loans (negative amount) 53 Holdings of the T2 instruments and subordinated loans of financial sector - 00 entities where those entities have reciprocal cross holdings with the institutions designed to inflate artificially the own funds of the institution (negative amount) 54 Direct, indirect and synthetic holdings of the T2 instruments and 34 subordinated loans of financial sector entities where the institution does not - - have a significant investment in those entities (amount above 10 % - E40 threshold and net of eligible short positions) (negative amount) 54a Of which new holdings not subject to transitional arrangements - - 54b Of which holdings existing before 1 January 2013 and subject to transitional - - arrangements 55 Direct, indirect and synthetic holdings of the T2 instruments and - - subordinated loans of financial sector entities where the institution has a significant investment in those entities (net of eligible short positions) (negative amounts) 56 Regulatory adjustments applied to tier 2 in respect of amounts subject to - - pre-CRR treatment and transitional treatments subject to phase out as prescribed in Regulation (EU) No 575/2013 (i.e. CRR residual amounts) 56a Residual amounts deducted from Tier 2 capital with regard to deduction - - from Common Equity Tier 1 capital during the transitional period pursuant to article 472 of Regulation (EU) No 575/2013 56b Residual amounts deducted from Tier 2 capital with regard to deduction - - from Additional Tier 1 capital during the transitional period pursuant to article 475 of Regulation (EU) No 575/2013 56c Amounts to be deducted from or added to Tier 2 capital with regard to - - additional filters and deductions required pre- CRR 57 Total regulatory adjustments to Tier 2 (T2) capital - - 58 Tier 2 (T2) capital 312 305 59 Total capital (TC = T1 + T2) 2,277 2,199 59a Risk weighted assets in respect of amounts subject to pre-CRR treatment - - and transitional treatments subject to phase out as prescribed in Regulation (EU) No 575/2013 (i.e. CRR residual amount) Of which: items not deducted from CET1 (Regulation (EU) No 575/2013 residual amounts) (items to be detailed line by line, e.g. Deferred tax assets - that rely on future profitability net of related tax liability, indirect holdings of own CET1, etc.) Omi OE 1 1, 010.)